billhails/MuseScore-plugins/src/Tuning/README.md

 This basically allows you to make certain tunings more usable in remote keys.

+Note that certain tunings, such as the Pythagorean, already specify a root note other than C.

 ### Pure Tone

 Adjusts each note by a constant amount so that the chosen pure tone